dnce17/HHA504_assignment_ai/README.md

 #### Create a Bucket in Cloud Storage
 1. Click "Buckets" in the GCP search bar
 ![Buckets link in search bar](img/gcp/buckets_link.png)
-2. Create a bucket with the following configuration
+2. Create a bucket with the following configuration:
     * Location type: Region
 3. Click the bucket after it's made
 4. Upload an mp3 file